 The MB-40 is expensive.
 I found it on-line ranging from $340 up to $460, used (bargain) for about $175.
 Nikon has it listed on their site retail for $445.
 I paid $320 in 2008.
-The good news is, for a camera like the F6 you’ve already paid a lot for – and has an extremely long life span – this is a valuable addition you’ll only need to buy once.
+The good news is, for a camera like the F6 you’ve already paid a lot for – and has an extremely long life span – this is a valuable addition you’ll only need to buy once *(see edit below).
 And they’re not getting any cheaper.

 I’ve been shooting my older Nikons more lately and one of the things I enjoy is the smaller form factor of the cameras themselves.
 There’s ergonomic continuity moving from the F, F2 or F3 to the F6.
 For comparison, take a look at the behemoth that is the F2 + Battery Pack MB-1 and Motor Drive MD-2.
 It’s nothing short of magnificent(ly heavy!).
 But oh, what a wonderful contraption it is.

 So it’s really all relative.
 I enjoy shooting the F6 in each configuration based on what I’m doing – which is the main take away for me; having the ability to do that is something I highly value.
 Having no option when using a larger camera like the F5 or the D3, D4 or D5 – well, you’re a little conspicuous when you walk into the room.
 Sometimes it’s either necessary or just plain fun to go svelt.
-The either or approach of the F6 and MB-40 combo is a real advantage.
+The ‘either or approach’ of the F6 and MB-40 combo can be a real advantage.